Cora Coralina: Biography

 Her most well-known publications are Poemas dos becos de Goías e estorias mais and Estorias da Casa Velha da Ponte.
 She is especially well known for her writing on women's issues, life in the state of Goiás, the poverty of Northeastern Brazilians, and the mythology of Afro-Brazilian rituals that many still practiced.
 Her poetry integrates many of the diverse cultures of Brazil.
 Her contemporaries include Argentine writer Alfonsina Storni, Uruguayan writer Juana de Ibarbourou, and Chilean poet Gabriela Mistral.
-Almost all of her books have had more than ten editions, and have continued to be reprinted in the years since her passing illustrating the continued popularity of her work; in addition to a number of posthumous volumes of her collected writings and personal stories.
+Almost all of her books have had more than ten editions, and have continued to be reprinted in the years since her death, and a number of posthumous volumes of her collected writings and personal stories have been published.

 In 1984, the Brazilian Union of Writers named her the "literary personality of the year."
-At the time, Carlos Drummond de Andrade, a distinguished poet in Brazil and one of the most well known writers in Latin America, said: "I admire Cora Coralina and her mastery of living in a state of grace with her poetry.
+At the time, Carlos Drummond de Andrade, a distinguished poet in Brazil well known in Latin America, said: "I admire Cora Coralina and her mastery of living in a state of grace with her poetry.
 Her verse is like running waters, her lyricism has the power and delicacy of the natural world."

 Cora Coralina's family house, where she lived in her childhood and her later years until her death in 1985, can be visited in the city of Goiás.
 It is located by the bridge over the Vermelho River.
 It is one of the earliest last buildings of Goiás, and a typical 18th-century house; it inspired some of the most beautiful of her poems.
 There is a small museum in the house to honour her.